-At the end of the current fiscal year, the District's governmental funds reported ending fund balances of \$2,125,243.
-Approximately 67% of the total amount constitutes an unassigned fund balance, which is available for spending at the District's discretion.
-The remainders of the fund balances are restricted to indicate that they are not available for new spending because they have already been committed to new fire station expenditures, for the purchase of new apparatus and a new fund that was established in 2009 for a training grant received through the state-funded Casino Mitigation Fund.
+At the end of the current fiscal year, the District's governmental funds reported ending fund balances of \$2,316,588.
+Approximately 65% of the total amount constitutes an unassigned fund balance, which is available for spending at the District's discretion.
+The remainders of the fund balances are restricted to indicate that they are not available for new spending because they have already been committed to the new fire station debt service expenditures and a special revenue fund that was established in 2009 for a training grant received through the state-funded Casino Mitigation Fund.

 The general fund is the main operating fund of the Geyserville Fire Protection District.
-At the end of the current fiscal year, unassigned fund balance of the general fund was \$1,419,561.
+At the end of the current fiscal year, unassigned fund balance of the general fund was \$1,514,392.